 Keep Parsley Fresh

-Since you will only be using small amount of parsley for your dog, you can store the remaining parsley to be used on other days.
+Since you will only be using small amount of parsley for your dog, store the remaining parsley to be used on other days.
 Don’t throw away unused parsley.
 It can last 2 weeks or even longer.
 This may save you a trip to the store and it also saves money.

 Adding parsley as an ingredient to you and your dog’s meals is healthy and makes a meal even tastier.
-Below are some helpful tips:
+Below are some tips:

 – Cut the ends of the stems, ensuring that the leaves are dry.